-11 Quick guide for the Software PICO-CONFIG
+9 Quick guide for the Software PICO-CONFIG

-11.1 Connection of the RS485 or the SDI-12 and the IMP-Bus to the SM-USB Module
+9.1 Connection of the RS485 or the IMP-Bus to the SM-USB Module

-The SM-USB is available in two versions, for the RS485 or optionally for the SDI-12 interface (but not together!).
-The SM-USB provides the ability to connect a PICO probe either to the standard RS485 interface (in special version the SDI-12) and to the IMP-Bus from IMKO, which enables the download of a new firmware to the PICO probe.
+The SM-USB provides the ability to connect a PICO probe either to the standard RS485 interface or to the IMP-Bus from IMKO, which enables the download of a new firmware to the PICO probe.
 Both connector ports are shown in the drawing below.

 The SM-USB is signalling the status of power supply and the transmission signals with 4 LED's.
 When using a dual-USB connector on the PC, it is possible to use the power supply for the PICO probe directly from the USB port of the PC without the use of the external AC adapter.